CircuitPython: Usage

 CircuitPython is being used as an emerging alternative solution for microcontroller programming, which is usually done in C, C++, or assembly.
 The language has also seen uptake in making small, handheld video game devices.
 Developer Chris Young has ported his infrared transmit-and-receive software to CircuitPython to provide interactivity and to aid those with accessibility issues.

 Community

 The user community support includes a Discord chat room and product support forums.
 A Twitter account dedicated to CircuitPython news was established in 2018.
-A newsletter, Python on Hardware, is published weekly since 15 November, 2016 by Adafruit to provide news and information on CircuitPython, MicroPython, and Python on single board computers.
-A Reddit subreddit, r/CircuitPython, provides news on CircuitPython and related news and projects and has about 3,000 members.
+A newsletter, Python on Microcontrollers, is published weekly since 15 November, 2016 by Adafruit to provide news and information on CircuitPython, MicroPython, and Python on single board computers.
+A Reddit subreddit, r/CircuitPython, provides news on CircuitPython and related news and projects and has about 4,300 members.